18+ Best Restaurants in San Pancho, Nayarit

 Enjoying the bestestestest churros in the park!

-Next time I go, I’ll get their names, but for now, Paul and I call them the “churro couple”.
-Most evenings before sunset, they will set up their churro stand on the side of the road from the back of their truck.
+Most evenings before sunset, “the churro couple” (as Paul and I call them) set up their churro stand on the side of the road from the back of their truck.
 The churros are only 10 pesos each (.50 cents) and taste like heaven on earth!

-Every time we have family visit us in San Pancho, they are amazed at how good the churros are.
-You just won’t find better – promise!
+Every time we have family visit us in San Pancho, they’re amazed at how good the churros are.
+You just won’t find better — promise!

 Ceviche Lady – Fresh ceviche on wheels